DamnWidget/anaconda.developers.docs/architecture/anaconda_helpers.md

 If the `ignore_comments` is `True` then the check will return a positive result even if what is under the cursor is a comment, this is useful to things like the `PEP257` linter that lints docstrings.

-Finally if `ignore_repl` is set as `True`, anaconda will return postive result inside `SublimeREPL` buffers, this may or may not be desirable depending on the feature that you are implementing.
+Finally if `ignore_repl` is set as `True`, anaconda will return positive result inside `SublimeREPL` buffers, this may or may not be desirable depending on the feature that you are implementing.

 ## is_python

-This is exactly as the `is_code` function but is used only in anaconda related actions itself (as anaconda as plugin works only with Python), and it's just a covenience method.
+This is exactly as the `is_code` function but is used only in anaconda related actions itself (as anaconda as plugin works only with Python), and it's just a convenience method.

 ## check_linting